 Nimiq 5 Agreement.
 During 2009, EchoStar entered into a fifteen-year satellite service agreement with Telesat Canada ("Telesat") to receive service on all 32 DBS transponders on the Nimiq 5 satellite at the 72.7 degree orbital location (the "Telesat Transponder Agreement").
 During 2009, EchoStar also entered into a satellite service agreement (the "DISH Nimiq 5 Agreement") with us, pursuant to which we currently receive service from EchoStar on all 32 of the DBS transponders covered by the Telesat Transponder Agreement.
-DISH Network has also guaranteed certain obligations of EchoStar under the Telesat Transponder Agreement.
-See discussion under "Guarantees" in Note 9.
-On May 19, 2019, DISH Network entered into a Master Transaction Agreement with EchoStar.
-Upon the closing of the Master Transaction Agreement the Telesat Transponder Agreement will be transferred to DISH Network.
-See Note 1 "Recent Developments" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended June 30, 2019 for further information on the Master Transaction Agreement.

 Under the terms of the DISH Nimiq 5 Agreement, we make certain monthly payments to EchoStar that commenced in 2009 when the Nimiq 5 satellite was placed into service and continue through the service term.
 Unless earlier terminated under the terms and conditions of the DISH Nimiq 5 Agreement, the service term will expire ten years following the date the Nimiq 5 satellite was placed into service.
-Upon expiration of the initial term, we have the option to renew the DISH Nimiq 5 Agreement on a year-to-year basis through the end-of-life of the Nimiq 5 satellite.
-Upon in-orbit failure or end-of-life of the Nimiq 5 satellite, and in certain other circumstances, we have certain rights to receive service from EchoStar on a replacement satellite.
-There can be no assurance that any options to renew the DISH Nimiq 5 Agreement will be exercised or that we will exercise our option to receive service on a replacement satellite.
+Upon expiration of the initial term in September 2019, we have the option to renew the DISH Nimiq 5 Agreement on a year-to-year basis through the end-of-life of the Nimiq 5 satellite.
+Upon in-orbit failure or end-of-life of the Nimiq 5 satellite, and in certain other circumstances, we had certain rights to receive service from EchoStar on a replacement satellite.
+On May 19, 2019, DISH Network entered into the Master Transaction Agreement pursuant to which, on September 10, 2019, the Telesat Transponder Agreement was transferred to DISH Network and we began leasing it from an indirect wholly-owned subsidiary of DISH Network and we exercised our option to renew for a one-year period through September 2020.

 QuetzSat-1 Lease Agreement.
 During 2008, EchoStar entered into a ten-year satellite service agreement with SES Latin America S.A. ("SES"), which provides, among other things, for the provision by SES to EchoStar of service on 32 DBS transponders on the QuetzSat-1 satellite.
 During 2008, EchoStar also entered into a transponder service agreement ("QuetzSat-1 Transponder Agreement") with us pursuant to which we receive service from EchoStar on 24 DBS transponders.
 QuetzSat-1 was launched on September 29, 2011 and was placed into service during the fourth quarter 2011 at the 67.1 degree orbital location while we and EchoStar explored alternative uses for the QuetzSat-1 satellite.
 In the interim, EchoStar provided us with alternate capacity at the 77 degree orbital location.
 During the first quarter 2013, we and EchoStar entered into an agreement pursuant to which we sublease five DBS transponders back to EchoStar.
 In January 2013, QuetzSat-1 was moved to the 77 degree orbital location and we commenced commercial operations at that location in February 2013.
-On May 19, 2019, DISH Network entered into a Master Transaction Agreement with EchoStar.
-Upon the closing of the Master Transaction Agreement, the QuetzSat-1 Transponder Agreement will be transferred to DISH Network.
-See Note 1 "Recent Developments" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended June 30, 2019 for further information on the Master Transaction Agreement.

 Unless earlier terminated under the terms and conditions of the QuetzSat-1 Transponder Agreement, the initial service term will expire in November 2021.
 Upon expiration of the initial term, we have the option to renew the QuetzSat-1 Transponder Agreement on a year-to-year basis through the end-of-life of the QuetzSat-1 satellite.
-Upon an in-orbit failure or end-of-life of the QuetzSat-1 satellite, and in certain other circumstances, we have certain rights to receive service from EchoStar on a replacement satellite.
-There can be no assurance that any options to renew the QuetzSat-1 Transponder Agreement will be exercised or that we will exercise our option to receive service on a replacement satellite.
+Upon an in-orbit failure or end-of-life of the QuetzSat-1 satellite, and in certain other circumstances, we had certain rights to receive service from EchoStar on a replacement satellite.
+On May 19, 2019, DISH Network entered into the Master Transaction Agreement, discussed above, pursuant to which, on September 10, 2019, the QuetzSat-1 Transponder Agreement was transferred to DISH Network and we began leasing it from an indirect wholly-owned subsidiary of DISH Network.